developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/advanced/index.md

 ### Import a Profile
 Importing a Profile enables settings created elsewhere to quickly be activated on a device.
 This enables organizations to develop and fine-tune Profiles in a test lab, for example, before exporting and deploying them to the field or across an enterprise.
 For more information, see Export a Profile, below.

-While the Profile importing _process_ is similar to that of the Configuration file (and both replace what came before), the Profile _itself_ is very different.
+While the Profile importing _process_ is similar to that of the Configuration file, the Profile _itself_ is very different.
 A Profile is a single group of settings that control how DataWedge will behave with one or more specific applications and devices.
-A Config file can contain numerous Profiles as well as other DataWedge settings.
-When a Config file is imported, it **overwrites all previous DataWedge settings and Profiles**.
-Importing a Profile modifies the settings of any existing Profile of the same name (if such a Profile exists).
-If no like-named Profile is present on the device, the imported Profile is simply added to the list of available Profiles on the device.
+A Config file can contain numerous Profiles as well as other DataWedge settings. **Importing a Config file overwrites all previous DataWedge settings and Profiles**.
+Importing a Profile simply adds the imported Profile to the list of available Profiles on the device.
+If a Profile exists on the device with the same name as the one being imported, the existing Profile will be modified by the imported one.

 **To Import a DataWedge Profile**: